Lightning-AI/litdata/README.md

 | Web Dataset  | 32:36 min | 01:22 min | 147.8 GB | 1.144 |
 | Mosaic ML  | 49:49 min | 01:04 min | 143.1 GB | 2.298 |

-The dataset underlying format needs to be changed to be optimized for data cloud streaming.
-We measure how long it takes to convert the 1.2 million images.
+The dataset needs to be converted into an optimized format for cloud streaming.
+We measured how fast the 1.2 million images are converted.

 Lower is better.